stoplightio/spectral/docs/reference/openapi-rules.md

 ## oas3

-These OpenAPI v3.0-only rules can be loaded with `extends: "spectral: oas3"` and include all the oas rules.
+These OpenAPI v3.0-only rules can be loaded with `extends: "spectral:oas3"` and include all the oas rules.

 ### api-servers